The Islam I Love

 Image credit: The Ta-Sin of Self-Awareness in Tawhid II, Amar Dawod, 2013

-In my last couple of posts I “came out” regarding my relationship to Islamic spirituality—that it has been a nourishing and significant part of my spiritual journey over the last several years.
+In my last couple of posts I “came out” regarding my relationship to Islamic spirituality—that it's been a nourishing and significant part of my spiritual journey over the last several years.
 In this post, I want to reflect a bit on what Islam means to me.
 But before that, a few framing remarks seem relevant and helpful.

 First, simply an acknowledgment that we can never truly speak of “Christianity” or “Islam” (or “Buddhism,” etc.) but only of “Christianities” and “Islams,” of Christians and Muslims.
 No religion or spiritual tradition is a monolith; each exists in multiple forms and expressions—from conservative to progressive, from exclusive to inclusive, from literalist and fundamentalist to metaphorical and mystical.